Tuesday, 5 May 2026

 From the mistake I had encountered, I would like to share with you some tips given by my friends who had baked their bread successfully,

-- Start from the simplest and less likely to fail bread recipe to motivate us to make more bread and the "No Knead , No wait " Artisan bread recipe is the best.
+- Start from the simplest and less likely to fail bread recipe, to motivate us to make more bread and the "No Knead , No wait " Artisan bread recipe is the best to start with but even the bread turned out beautifully, it was dense inside when I made them.
+After trying so many types of bread recipes, I like the most is the

 - Never use tap water which had chlorine in it can kill the yeast.
 Use bottled drinking water or mineral water.